Auction Frequently Asked Questions

-If you bid noncompetitively, you'll be awarded the full amount of your bid for a security at the rate or yield determined at the auction close.
-Therefore, you don't have to specify a discount rate or yield with your bid.
+If you bid noncompetitively, you'll be awarded the full amount of your bid for a security at the rate, yield, or discount margin determined at the auction close.
+Therefore, you don't have to specify a rate, yield, or discount margin with your bid.
 Noncompetitive bids are limited to $5 million per auction.
 Most individual investors bid noncompetitively.

-If you bid competitively, you have to specify the return - the discount rate for bills or the yield for notes, bonds, and TIPS - that you wish to receive.
-Depending on the rate or yield determined at auction compared to your bid, you may be awarded the full amount, a portion, or none of the security for which you bid.
+If you bid competitively, you have to specify the return - the discount rate for bills, the yield for notes, bonds, and TIPS, or the discount margin for FRNs - that you wish to receive.
+Depending on the highest competitive discount rate, yield, or discount margin awarded at auction compared to your bid, you may be awarded the full amount, a portion, or none of the security for which you bid.
 Competitive awards are limited to 35% of the total offering amount.

 In a Treasury securities auction, direct bidding is the submission of bids by an entity directly to the Treasury or Federal Reserve rather than through an intermediary such as a bank or a securities dealer.
 Treasury has permitted direct bidding, both competitively and noncompetitively, as long as it has conducted securities auctions.